 - Clarity.
 Know what “effective” and “successful” content means to your business, identify and measure goals, know your buyer personas, have a documented content marketing strategy.
 At this point, many of us have matured in our approach and have sophisticated processes in place.
 To those who are just in the earlier stages, it’s even more important to document your strategy and track results.
 Clarity will affect many aspects in the business--from management to operations to staffing to budget to the actual implementation.
 Without clarity in your strategy, you’re like driving blind without directions to an unknown destination.

 - Commitment.
 CMI notes that one of the biggest differences between successful content marketers and those who aren’t is the level of commitment.
-91% of top performers are extremely committed compared to 35% of the bottom performers.
+93% of top performers prioritize delivering relevant content compared to 37% of the bottom performers.
 Incidentally, stagnant success is attributed to not having enough time, content creation and strategy issues, organizational and budget, and the lack of priority.
-Heads up, it’s ALL or nothing with Content Marketing this 2017!
+Heads up, it’s ALL or nothing with Content Marketing this 2020!
 If you lack focus, if it’s not your priority, if you’re not convinced to put in the necessary budget and manpower, as Joe Pulizzi suggests, then don’t do it at all.

 - Consistency.
-85% of top performers deliver content consistently and find success in their effort.
+69% of top performers have a documented content strategy to find success in their effort.
 In hindsight, when you’re committed to your content strategy and have clarity in your end goals, consistency naturally follows.
 Producing content weekly or twice or thrice a week doesn’t matter, the important thing is to be consistent.

 As you read through the following trends and strategies below, keep in mind the 3 C’s:

 Given these criteria, you think you have what it takes to get into the Content Marketing track and win?